neuRowsATL/pca-mda-animation/freqpy/README.md

 		{"1": "no_sim", "2": "CL", "3": "low_sine", "4": "top_sine", "5": "inf_sine", "6": "tugs_ol", "7": "other"}

 		*** IMPORTANT ***

-		Label "1" should correspond to "No Simulation".
+		- Label "1" should correspond to "No Simulation".
 Otherwise it creates problems for the [Clusterize] tab, which assumes "1" is a baseline.

+		- Labelling should always begin with 1.

 		*****************